Heat transfer vinyl: Usage

 Heat transfer vinyl is traditionally placed on textile products.
 Because of the nature of the way the vinyl is applied, it must be used on products that can take the heat and pressure required to make the transfer adhere properly.
 For fabrics and clothing, typically this is temperatures in the range of 250-300 deg Fahrenheit, or 120-150 degrees Celsius.
 The product (also known as a substrate) will also need to hold up under the clamping action and pressure of the heat press.

 Each heat transfer vinyl manufacturer will list what products can be used for each type of vinyl.
 Fabrics such as cotton, cotton/polyester blends, polyester, and canvas work well with heat transfer vinyl.
 There are types of vinyl that can also be used with nylon and leather.
 However, products such as paper and plastics do not work well because they cannot take the heat required to adhere the vinyl to the substrate.
-It is very important to make sure the correct vinyl type is used with the correct substrate.